 - Add balsamic vinegar and remaining 1 cup chicken stock.
 Bring to a boil and continue boiling until reduced to approximately 1 cup.
 This will take 10-15 minutes.
 Mix corn starch with 2 tablespoon cold water and mix until no lumps appear.
 Whisk into gravy and continue whisking until slightly thickened.

 - Cut strings and remove from turkey breast.
 Slice into ½ inch to ¾ inch slices.
 Arrange on platter.
 Pour gravy over top or serve on the side.

 - After tying up and buttering the turkey roll you can cover and refrigerate it for up to 3 days.
 Remove from fridge 30 minutes before baking and bake as instructed.

-- Bake it ahead and reheat later.
+- Bake it ahead and reheat it later.
 Let roasted, turkey breast cool at room temperature.
-Cover and refrigerate over night.
+Cover and refrigerate overnight.
 Remove from fridge at least 30 minutes before reheating.
-Add a small amount (1/4 cup) of chicken stock, water or white wine to bottom of roasting pan.
+Add a small amount (¼ cup) of chicken stock, water or white wine to bottom of roasting pan.
 Place roll in pan and cover with foil.
 Place in a preheated 350°F oven and bake for 30 minutes or until internal temperature reaches 165°F. Remove foil and broil to crisp the skin.